 If you're in the hospital, you can use macrodrip or microdrip tubing without an electronic pump.
 Therefore, the IV flow rate is defined as the number of drops of medication a patient receives over a determined time (e.g., drops per minute).
 One drop is quite a small amount and cannot be divided into smaller parts - so the values for IV flow rate in this calculator are rounded to the digits column.

 You can use an electronic infusion controller (infusion pump).
 In this case, the IV flow rate should be defined as the volume divided by the time of infusion - e.g., milliliters per minute or US fluid ounces per minute.

 IV flow rate formula

 To use the IV drip rate formula for infusions without a pump, you need to know:

 - Drop factor.

-- Total volume of the solution - you should know that there are some drugs which have to be diluted in, e.g., saline solution or glucose.
+- Total volume of the solution - you should know that there are some drugs which have to be diluted, and the specifics estimated with a solution dilution calculator in, e.g., saline solution or glucose.

 - Time over which the patient should receive the drug.